The Canon EOS R6 is one of Canon's latest full-frame mirrorless cameras.

 11. Bugs I’ve found

 The odd image compression issues when shooting time-lapse videos with high shutter speeds.
-I recommend shutter speeds lower than 1/100s.
+To prevent this I recommend shutter speeds lower than 1/100s.

-This is a great all round camera, it’s got a lot of bang for buck and it’s a pleasure to use.
+This is a great all-around camera, it’s got a lot of bang for buck, and it’s a pleasure to use.

 It performs well as far as timelapse goes with great holy grail performance in Av mode, great file sizes, great dynamic range, solid low light performance.

-There’s three things I would change: dedicated holy grail mode for photo timelapse using some sort of exposure levelling like in the Lumix S1, more megapixels and in camera rendering.
+There are three things I would change: dedicated holy grail mode for photo timelapse using some sort of exposure levelling like in the Lumix and Sony systems, more megapixels and an option to render timelapse sequences in-camera.

-Even though this camera isn’t perfect for timelapse I’d still like to get one.
+Even though this camera isn’t perfect for timelapse I’d still like to get one for myself.